PauPie74/Kanji-N5-app/README.md

 The mobile phone model it was made for is Samsung Galaxy S3 with 4,8 inches display.

-I will not continue and update this project.
+I will not continue and will not update this project.

 >December 2016